Udaan (2010 film): Production

 Udaan is not autobiographical, but Motwane said that the script has traces of his life: "As a first-time writer there was a lot that I took from my own life, in terms of certain themes and references, with observations of friends."
-He initially made some changes to the script when he looked for financing, and called its final version "a combination of first and second drafts."
+He initially made some changes to the script when he looked for financing and called its final version "a combination of first and second drafts."
 Kashyap told Motwane in 2003, after reading the script, that he would solely produce the film.
 Motwane was the co-writer for Kashyap's Dev.D (2009) before Kashyap agreed to produce Udaan.
 He said that it is "one of the few films made on teenagers and their issues growing up", since teen films "usually tackle love stories".
 For a scene in the film involving Rohan's mother, Motwane used his wife's photograph.
 Motwane called it a "simple straightforward film" about a boy "who wants to break free from his clutches."

 Newcomer Rajat Barmecha was cast as Rohan after several screen tests by casting director Jogi.
 Motwane did not like his initial auditions, but Barmecha later improved and was chosen.
 The film was set and shot extensively in Jamshedpur, with a local production crew.
 It was filmed for 39 days (out of a 42-day shooting schedule) in a HUDCO bungalow and the Circuit House area and also in Shimla for three days.
 The production crew included 13 students and ten actors from the city.
 The film was shot on super 16 mm film with sync sound.
 Mahendra J. Shetty was Udaan's director of photography, and Dipika Kalra was the film's editor; Aditya Kanwar was its production designer.
 The film featured Ronit Roy, Aayan Boradia, Ram Kapoor, Manjot Singh and Anand Tiwari in supporting roles.

 Soundtrack

 The film's score was composed by Amit Trivedi, with lyrics by Amitabh Bhattacharya and Kashyap.
 The soundtrack album had seven songs, including one instrumental; Joi Barua, Neuman Pinto, Bhattacharya, Trivedi, Mohan Kannan, Raman Mahadevan, Bonnie Chakraborty, Kashyap, Kshitij Wagh, Tochi Raina, Shriram Iyer and Nikhil D'Souza provided vocals.
-It was released on 29 June 2010 on the T-Series label.
+It was released on 29 June 2010 on the T-Series label to positive responses from critics.

-The album received positive responses from critics.
-Nikhil Taneja of Hindustan Times wrote that "each song in Udaan literally takes flight from a soft, seminal intro, building up to a crescendo of indie, alternative rock", calling the title song "one of the most soul-stirring tracks of this year".
-Kashmin Fernandes of Mid-Day said that the music and lyrics "run through with the innocent optimism", and called the album an "uplifting gem".
-Joginder Tuteja of Bollywood Hungama wrote, "Udaan is one of those albums that don't necessarily take a huge start at the music stands."